petersem/dockerholics/compose-examples/dl-stack/README.md

 - Qbittorrent

 ## Prerequisits
-This will install as-is, however the following should be installed first, to gain maximum features
+This will install as-is, however the following stacks should be installed first, to gain maximum features
 ### Other stacks
-- {docker}
+- docker
 - openvpn

 ### Folders